Micro-Tidal Disruption Events at Galactic Centers

+To study how the different mass components depend on $b$ and $v_0$, we perform a series of numerical simulations to study the close encounter event.
+We modify the ENZO \citep{enzo:2019JOSS} code to solve the Newtonian hydrodynamical equations in 3D with gravitational force from the sBH and self gravity from the WD material.
+No magnetic field is included in our simulations.

-Fig.~\ref{fig:initial} shows the initial condition for our simulations.
-A $10M_\odot$ BH is placed in the center of the computational box, with the solar mass WD moving in a straight line in the negative $z$ direction with the initial speed $v_0$ and impact parameter $b$ along the $y$ direction.
-Initially, the distance between the WD and the BH along $z$ direction is $3R_{\text{WD}}$ .
-We perform a series of simulations with
+The initial conditions for our numerical simulations are shown in Fig.~\ref{fig:initial}.
+A $10M_\odot$ sBH is placed in the center of the computational box.
+A non-spinning WD of $1M_\odot$ with radius $R_{\rm{WD}}=5557$~km moves in a straight line along the $-z$ direction with initial speed $v_0$ and impact parameter $b$ along the $y$ direction.
+Initially, the distance between the WD and the BH along $z$ direction is set to $3R_{\text{WD}}$.